melvin15may/ssdedupe/README.rst

      :alt: Updates

+**This a fork from dssg/pgdedupe (https://github.com/dssg/pgdedupe).
+This will now be a separate repo for MS SQL Server implementation.
+(See https://github.com/dssg/pgdedupe/pull/40)**

 A work-in-progress to provide a standard interface for deduplication of large databases with custom pre-processing and post-processing steps.